 - Dragonlance has the Solamnic knights (see Tabletop RPG's examples below).
 In particular Sturm Brightblade, who holds to the Oath and Measure upheld by his father, even though he was never actually knighted and most people he knows hold the order in scorn.

-- A Connecticut Yankee In King Arthurs Court: was written as a scathing Take That at this trope (among other things), portraying the knights as little more than wandering bullies who picked fights with each other for no reason.
+- A Connecticut Yankee in King Arthur's Court: was written as a scathing Take That! at this trope (among other things), portraying the knights as little more than wandering bullies who picked fights with each other for no reason.
 The tales of their heroic deeds are entirely fabricated (and absurd on their faces, leading the main character to marvel at how nobody picks up on the Antarctica-level Fridge Logic), and the story features a lengthy description of how uncomfortable the main character is when he is put in his own shiny armor to go on his own quest.
-And still, in some of the final chapters, in which Camelot falls apart all around, the admirable knighly Lancelot of the origial Arthurian canon several times visibly breakes through Twain's cynicism.
+And still, in some of the final chapters, in which Camelot falls apart all around, the admirable knightly Lancelot of the origial Arthurian canon several times visibly breaks through Twain's cynicism.

 - Despite his anti-hero tendencies, Philip Marlowe is explicitly compared, by Raymond Chandler, to a Knight in Shining Armor.

 - Subverted in Second Apocalypse.
 When Esmenet is about to get stoned by some ignorant villagers, she's rescued by a dashing holy knight called Sarcellus.
 However, it turns out that Sarcellus is not at all what he appears to be.